KevenJAntenor/Quebec-Centralized-Medical-Record-System/backend/README.md

 The database is created automatically when running the spring-boot application, this is possible thanks to the use of hibernate and JPA dependency.

 **No need to execute any SQL script to create the database. nor create the tables, nor insert the data.
-Everything is done automatically.**
+Everything is done automatically.
+However, the SQLITE3 script is present at backend/db.sql**

 The main database is an sqlite database, which is created in the root folder of the backend, "medical_file.db".